Learning to summarize from human feedback: Method and experiment details

 where $r_\theta(x,y)$ is the scalar output of the reward model for post $x$ and summary $y$ with parameters $\theta$, and $D$ is the dataset of human judgments.
 At the end of training, we normalize the reward model outputs such that the reference summaries from our dataset achieve a mean score of 0.

 \paragraph{Human feedback policies.}

 We want to use the reward model trained above to train a policy that generates higher-quality outputs as judged by humans.
-We primarily do this using reinforcement learning, by treating the output of the reward model as a reward for the entire summary that we maximize with the PPO algorithm \cite{schulman2017proximal}, where each time step is a BPE token.
-We initialize our policy to be the model fine-tuned on Reddit TL;DR. Importantly, we include a term in the reward that penalizes the KL divergence between the learned RL policy $\pi^{\text{RL}}_\phi$ with parameters $\phi$ and this original supervised model $\pi^{\text{SFT}}$.
+We primarily do this using reinforcement learning, by treating the output of the reward model as a reward for the entire summary that we maximize with the PPO algorithm \cite{schulman2017proximal}, where each time step is a BPE token.\footnote{Note that the reward model only gives rewards for entire summaries, and not at intermediate time steps.
+In RL terminology, each episode terminates when the policy outputs the EOS token, and the discount factor $\gamma=1$.} We initialize our policy to be the model fine-tuned on Reddit TL;DR. Importantly, we include a term in the reward that penalizes the KL divergence between the learned RL policy $\pi^{\text{RL}}_\phi$ with parameters $\phi$ and this original supervised model $\pi^{\text{SFT}}$, as previously done in \cite{jaques2019way}.
 The full reward $R$ can be written as:

 This KL term serves two purposes.
 First, it acts as an entropy bonus, encouraging the policy to explore and deterring it from collapsing to a single mode.
 Second, it ensures the policy doesn’t learn to produce outputs that are too different from those that the reward model has seen during training.